 What is Opioid Addiction?

-Your body produces its own opioids called endogenous opioids — you may recognize the term “endorphins,” a type of pleasure-causing hormone linked to exercise that is one such endogenous opioid.
-But endogenous opioids are much weaker than their man-made counterparts.
-When you take synthetic opioids, the areas of your brain that are accustomed to processing endogenous opioids become overexcited.
 With continued use of synthetic opioids, your endogenous opioids are no longer enough to naturally dull pain or cause excitement and pleasure.
 You can start to feel depressed or anxious without the help of stronger synthetic opioids, which leads to dependence and in turn addiction.
 Over time, you can also build up a tolerance to opioids, which means that you need higher doses of the drug to achieve the same high or to avoid withdrawal symptoms.
-The more your tolerance builds, the higher your risk of a dangerous or fatal overdose.
+The more your tolerance builds, the more drugs you’ll take at a time, and the higher your risk of a dangerous or fatal overdose.

 Signs of Opioid Addiction

-- Drug-seeking behavior such as seeking new doctors or refilling prescriptions without consulting a healthcare provider
+- Drug-seeking behavior such as visiting new doctors for a prescription, or refilling prescriptions without consulting a healthcare provider

 - Often seeming high — drowsy, disoriented or euphoric